Resources For Eye Care Professionals

 Refractive And Cataract Journal Articles

-Optimizing Cataract Surgery:Lessons From LASIK Robert K. Maloney, MD, is one of the Directors of the Maloney-Shamie Vision Institute in Los Angeles.
-He is a consultant to Abbott Medical Optics Inc. and is Chief Medical Officer for Calhoun Vision, Inc. Dr. Maloney may be reached at 877-999-3937; [email protected].
+Robert K. Maloney, MD, is in private practice with and one of the Directors of the Maloney-Shamie Vision Institute in Los Angeles.
+He is a consultant to Abbott Medical Optic Inc. and is chief medical officer for Calhoun Vision, Inc. Dr. Maloney may be reached at 877-999-3937; [email protected].

 Schedule Your Consultation & Comprehensive Exam